-- a.
-There is no waiting period if you do not pass a subtest the first time. - b.
+- i.
+There is no waiting period if you do not pass a subtest the first time. - ii.
 You may attempt each subtest up to three times per calendar year, regardless of language tested.
-(January through December of a given year.) - c.
-You may retest in any order, whether you have tested in another subtest or not. - d.
+(January through December of a given year.) - iii.
+You may retest in any order, whether you have tested in another subtest or not. - iv.
 You may use your additional attempts to achieve a higher score when needed to pass the battery or qualify for scholarship.